Overview

 First Camping

-We took our trailer to the first shake-down camping we had booked at the Beauvais Lake (I have a separate review of that place here).
-The site we stayed at was with the electric hookup.
-We tested everything in the trailer, i.e., AC, heater, water pump, shower and toilet, external shower, kitchen, dinette and of course, the bed.
-It was completely the way we expected it to be.
+We took our trailer to the first shake-down camping we had booked at Beauvais Lake (I have a separate review of that place here).
+The site we stayed at was with an electric hookup.
+We tested everything in the trailer, i.e., AC, heater, water pump, shower and toilet, external shower, kitchen, dinette and, of course, the bed.
+It was absolutely the way we expected it to be.
 Basecamp delivered the experience we had imagined we were going to have.
 It was comfortable, convenient, and altogether cool to be camping in that trailer.
 We liked the whole experience so much, so we extended our stay in the woods and spent an extra night at another close-by campground — Castle Falls.
-I have a separate blog post about that stay here.

 Season of 2021

-We have travelled around 4800 kilometres and stayed 42 days in Airstream Basecamp 20X.
-During the second year of the COVID-19 pandemic and our first year camping with the trailer, we visited the following provincial park campgrounds:
+During the second year of the COVID-19 pandemic and our first year camping with the trailer, we traveled around 4600 kilometers.
+We stayed 41 days in Airstream Basecamp 20x and visited the following provincial park campgrounds:

 Season of 2022

-During our second year we travelled 6240 kilometres and stayed 68 days in our trailer.
-We stayed at following campgrounds:
+During our second camping year, we traveled around 6100 kilometers and stayed 68 days in our trailer.
+We visited the following campgrounds:

 Airstream Basecamp 20x: Frequently Asked Questions